-Dear Water Service Corporation of Kentucky (WSCK) Customers,
+Dear Water Service Corporation of Kentucky Customers,

-I am pleased to share your Annual Water Quality Report for 2019.
+I am pleased to share your Annual Water Quality Report for 2020.
 This report is designed to inform you of the quality of water we delivered to you over the past year.
 As your community water utility, we fully appreciate our role in the local community.
 We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
+This report includes information to keep you informed of what's working and where we continue to work hard to deliver safe, reliable, and cost-effective service.